openxrlab/xrmocap/docs/en/getting_started.md

 #### Optimization-based methods

-For optimization-based approaches, it does not require any pretrained model.
-Taking [MVPose](../../configs/mvpose/) as an example, it can be run on Shelf_50 as
+For optimization-based approaches, it utilizes the association between 2D keypoints and generates 3D keypoints by triangulation or other methods.
+Taking [MVPose](../../configs/mvpose/) as an example, it can be run as

 ```bash
 Coming soon!